Time formatting and storage bugs: Days 32,768 and 65,536

-Programs that store dates as the number of days since an arbitrary date (or epoch) are vulnerable to roll-over or wrap-around effects if the values are not wide enough to allow the date values to span a large enough time range expected for the application.
+Programs that store dates as the number of days since an arbitrary date (or epoch) are vulnerable to roll-over or wrap-around effects if the values are not wide enough to allow the date values to span a sufficiently long time range expected for the application.
 Signed 16-bit binary values roll over after 32,768 (2^{15}) days from the epoch date, producing negative values.
 Some mainframe systems experienced software failures because they had encoded dates as the number of days since 1 January 1900, which produced unexpected negative day numbers on the roll-over date of 18 September 1989.
 Similarly, unsigned 16-bit binary days counts overflow after 65,536 (2^{16}) days, which are truncated to zero values.
 For software using an epoch of 1 January 1900, this will occur on 6 June 2079.

 Year 2080

 Some (if not all) Nokia phones that run Series 40 (such as the Nokia X2-00) only support dates up to 31 December 2079, and thus will be unable to display dates after this.
-One workaround is to use the year 1996, 2024 or 2052 in lieu of 2080 (as compatible leap years) to display the correct day of the week, date and month on the main screen.
+One workaround is to use the year 1996, 2024, or 2052 in lieu of 2080 (as compatible leap years) to display the correct day of the week, date and month on the main screen.

-Systems storing the year as a two-digit value 00..99 internally only, like many RTCs, may roll over from 31 December 2079, to the IBM PC and DOS epoch of 1980-01-01.
+Many IBM PC and DOS systems store the year internally as a two-digit value since 1980, like many RTCs, and these will roll over after 31 December 2079.

 Year 2100

-DOS and Windows file date API and conversion functions (such as INT 21h/AH=2Ah) officially support dates up to 31 December 2099, only (even though the underlying FAT filesystem would theoretically support dates up to 2107).
+DOS and Windows file date API and conversion functions (such as INT 21h/AH=2Ah) officially support dates up to 31 December 2099 (even though the underlying FAT filesystem would theoretically support dates up to 2107).
 Hence, DOS-based operating systems, as well as applications that convert other formats to the FAT/DOS format, may show unexpected behavior starting 1 January 2100.